Amazon Prime review: is it worth the money?

 Free next-day, possibly same-day, delivery

-There’s no minimum spend for delivery from Amazon when you’re with Prime.
-This can be really useful if you order from Amazon a lot.
+There’s no minimum spend for delivery from Amazon when you’re with Prime, except if you want same-day delivery, where there’s a £20 minimum or a £1.99 fee.
+If you order from Amazon a lot, the free delivery can be pretty handy.

-So if you’re mainly thinking of Prime for delivery, you’ll need to make 20 orders under £25 in a year to break out even with the pickup deliveries, or 16 at the higher £4.99 charge.
+So if you’re mainly thinking of Prime for delivery, you’ll need to make 20 orders under £35 in a year to break even with the pickup deliveries, or 16 at the higher £4.99 charge.

 However, since not everything on Amazon is sold by Amazon, there will still be items that aren’t eligible for Prime delivery.